Car Pictures Gallery

-Year of Isuzu Piazza NERO
+Year of Isuzu Piazza Nero

 The Isuzu Piazza (also known as the Isuzu Impulse in the United States and the Holden Piazza in Australia) is a small sporty 3-door liftback coupé that was manufactured by Isuzu from 1981 to 1992 in two generations.
 In Australia it was sold by Holden, the local division of Isuzu's parent company, General Motors (GM).